NHL on ABC: Before the 1992–93 NHL season

 Games typically aired on Monday nights (beginning at 8 p.m.
 Eastern Time) or Saturday afternoons.
 The package was offered to local stations without a rights fee.
 Profits would instead be derived from the advertising, which was about evenly split between the network and the local station.
-The Monday night games were often billed as "The NHL Game of the Week".
+The Monday night games were often billed as "The NHL Game of the Week."

-Initially, the Monday night package was marketed to ABC affiliates; the idea being that ABC carried NFL football games on Monday nights in the fall and (starting in May 1976) Major League Baseball games on Monday nights in the spring and summer, stations would want the hockey telecasts to create a year-round Monday night sports block; however, very few ABC stations chose to pick up the package.
+Initially, the Monday night package was marketed to ABC affiliates; the idea being that ABC carried NFL football games on Monday nights in the fall and (starting in May 1976) Major League Baseball games on Monday nights in the spring and summer, stations would want the hockey telecasts to create a year-round Monday night sports block, rather than taking a night of programming that struggled to establish itself with traditional programming outside of football season.
+In practice, only a few ABC stations chose to pick up the NHL package.